jpolton/NEMO_docs/docs/index.rst

 PLANS:

-* Run June 2012 with full list of moorings
 * Migrate tech notes to NEMO skills
-* Compress output in the finish script?
+* Gzip output in the finish script?
 * Other output:
   * Slowly varying stratification
   * Baines forcing